srihariash999/Arduino-Experiments/Thingspeak + Ultrasonic Sensor/ReadMe.md

-This sketch reads the distance valur from an ultrasonic sensor and pushes the values to thingspeak channel.
+This sketch reads the distance value from an ultrasonic sensor and pushes the values to thingspeak channel.

 The data is graphed in the thingspeak channel automatically so you get a nice visual representation of the data colected.